google/WebFundamentals/src/content/en/shows/lazyweb/2015/episode-3.md

 ### GITTING UP TO SPEED

 Learning git can be tough.
 A look at StackOverflow reveals over 53000 git related questions, but help is on the way.
 First Aid Git is a searchable index of the most commonly asked git questions.
-Curious how to undo a change that you’ve just pushed to master?
+Curious how to undo a change that you’ve just pushed to the main branch?
 You can find the answer and more, or submit a pull request to add to the index.

 [http://ricardofilipe.com/projects/firstaidgit/#/](http://ricardofilipe.com/projects/firstaidgit/#/)

 ### OPTIMIZING RAIL

 60 frames per second is the target for a smooth web experience, but it’s easy to fall off the fast path.
 Paul Lewis and Cameron Pittman show you how to optimize the 4 major areas of your app Response, Animate, Idle, and Load aka RAIL in this FREE 6 part Udacity course.
-Blast jank invaders and master DevTools all while learning the secrets to a faster web app.
+Blast jank invaders and learn DevTools all while learning the secrets to a faster web app.

 [https://www.udacity.com/course/browser-rendering-optimization--ud860](https://www.udacity.com/course/browser-rendering-optimization--ud860)